ozturkkl/RGBPiano/README.md

 # RGBPiano

-Light up a WS2812 LED strip behind your piano as you play.
-MIDI from your computer is mapped to LED frames on the host, then streamed over WiFi to a Raspberry Pi Zero that drives the strip.
+Lights up an addressible LED strip behind your piano as you play.
+MIDI from your computer is mapped to LED frames on the host, then streamed over WiFi using WebSocket to a Raspberry Pi Zero that drives the strip.
 A local Svelte UI covers colors, brightness, key mapping, and note envelopes.